TWiStErRob/PhilHackerBlogSource/content/android-testing-book/preface.md

 title = "Preface"
 slug = "preface"
 draft = true
-image = ""
+image = "/images/rollercoaster.jpg"
 author = ""
 date = "2017-01-02T14:01:26-05:00"
 next = "why-android-unit-testing-is-so-hard"
 +++

-Almost a year and a half ago now, I wrote a series of blog posts about Android testing.
+Almost a year and a half ago now, I took a ride on a very nerdy, android-related emotional rollercoaster.
+I started climbing an emotional high after I wrote a series of blog posts about Android testing.
 The posts I wrote were received enthusiastically, and several people told me directly that they found my posts very insightful.
 Naturally, I was stoked about this.

 To make things even better -- or so I thought -- I saw that my blog posts were getting traffic from *Fragmented*, a newish (at the time) Android developer podcast.
 I quickly went to their site and raced to the end of the episode, the part where I figured the hosts would be talking about my posts.

 Don Felker, one of the hosts, struggled a bit to pronounce the name of [my site](philosophicalhacker.com), which served to build up my anticipation of what he'd say about my posts.
 "Maybe he'll have the same reaction as everyone else, and he'll say they're really insightful", I hoped to myself.

+That was the highest point of the emotional coster.
+Things looked great from up there.

-What I heard next dashed those hopes and made me doubt whether I'd written anything that I should be proud of:
+What I heard next dashed my hopes of getting a compliment from Felker and made me doubt whether I'd written anything that I should be proud of:

->The topic is why is Android Unit Testing so Hard...and I'm posting this here because the topics he brings up are arrange, act, assert...[and] how to organize a unit test...what I noticed is that when I read this, I felt like I was taking a step 10 years back.
+>The topic [of philosophicalhacker's post] is why is Android Unit Testing so Hard...and I'm posting this here because the topics he brings up are arrange, act, assert...[and] how to organize a unit test...what I noticed is that when I read this, I felt like I was taking a step 10 years back.
 A lot of these discussion are discussions that other languages had 10 years ago.
 So, its interesting to me to see how Android is finally catching up.<sup>1</sup>

 Ouch.
 Hearing that didn't feel great, but sometimes the truth hurts.